Biden and Carter, longtime allies, reconnect in Georgia

 PLAINS, Ga.
 (AP) — President Joe Biden was a first-term Delaware senator in 1976 when he endorsed an upstart former Southern governor for the presidency over the party’s Northern establishment players.

-Biden comes full circle Thursday, visiting Jimmy Carter and his wife, Rosalynn, in tiny Plains, Georgia, where the 96-year-old former president and 93-year-old former first lady have lived for most of their lives.
+Biden came full circle Thursday, visiting Jimmy Carter and his wife, Rosalynn, in tiny Plains, Georgia, where the 96-year-old former president and 93-year-old former first lady have lived for most of their lives.

 “He showed us throughout his entire life what it means to be a public servant,” Biden, 78, said of Carter for a new documentary, “CARTERLAND,” set to debut this weekend as part of the Atlanta Film Festival.

-The private meeting on Thursday will bring together the oldest sitting president and the longest-lived former president in history.
-It will be their first in-person encounter since Biden took office.
+The private meeting on Thursday brought together the oldest sitting president and the longest-lived former president in history.
+It was their first in-person encounter since Biden took office.
+The two presidents didn’t appear together outside the Carters’ home.
+Biden was seen with Rosalynn Carter at the door as he departed.
+The former first lady stood alongside him supported by her walker.

+Many of the 650 residents of Plains turned out to see Biden’s motorcade.

 The Carters were unable to attend the Jan.
 20 inauguration, the first they’d missed since Jimmy Carter was sworn in as the 39th president in 1977.
 The Carters have retreated from public life for most of the coronavirus pandemic, but they now are vaccinated and recently began attending church services again at Maranatha Baptist Church, where the former president taught Sunday school for decades.